torbray/Monster_Hunter/README.md

     python Monster_Hunnter.py

 We start in the main menu of the game, which welcomes the player and defines the objective.
-It also displayes available commands for the main menu.
+It also displays available commands for the main menu.

     Available Commands: